 When I started the nursery in 1990, it came as a bit of a shock to discover that the overwhelming majority of our lovely, creative, clever, well healed and accomplished customers were not gardeners.
 They told us this - constantly.
-It was true in 1990 and it's still true in 2017.
+It was true in 1990 and it's still true today.

 What to do about this alarming state of affairs?
 How do we get round the fact that we're selling all these living things to jolly nice people who are self confessed ignoramuses when it comes to looking after them.
 They tell us they're clueless.
 We were selling plants to customers who were then killing them and blaming us.
 The answer?
 To educate.
 To engage in a sinister plot : to weave, thread and insinuate horticultural, meteorological, botanical, geological and evolutionary knowledge through everything we say, write and do.
 By these means we turn our customers into gardeners - whether they like it or not.
 Having the eye of Monet, Wren and Michelangelo helps but at this stage the object of the exercise is to help people understand that a plant is a living thing and does not obey the same rules as manufactured items.
 A plant has much (much, much, much) more in common with a miniature Dachshund than a piece of furniture or a fridge/freezer.